Hong Kong Baptist University: Governance

 Prior to Hong Kong's handover, the colony's governor was the de jure chancellor of the university.
-That role has been assumed by Hong Kong's chief executive following the handover.
+That role has been assumed by the Chief Executive of Hong Kong following the handover.

 The chief executive's role as the university's Chancellor is enshrined in the Hong Kong Baptist University Ordinance.

 For a list of pre- and post-handover university chancellors, refer to the articles for the Governor of Hong Kong and the Chief executive of Hong Kong.